 Electric bill |

-First and last name, your current address, the electric company’s name, and at least the last four digits of your identification, account, card, or customer number.
+Your first and last name, your current address, the electric company’s name, and at least the last four digits of your identification, account, card, or customer number.
 Only bills from an electric company are acceptable.
 Other forms of communication, like letters or notifications, cannot be accepted.
 Tips:

 |